 Things To Do In Lyon

-lyon-at-nightLyon is one of the largest cities in France and acts as the beautiful cultural capital of the Rhone-Alpes region.
+lyon-at-nightLyon is one of the largest cities in France and the beautiful cultural capital of the Rhone-Alpes region.
 Travelers gush over the superb gastronomy, spectacular architecture, and unique natural setting.
-The fiercely proud city often reminds its visitors that one can find pleasure in not only tourist activities, but simple day to day adventures of its native inhabitants.
+The fiercely proud city often reminds its visitors that one can find pleasurenot only in tourist activities, but simple day to day adventures of the locals.

-The city that’s home to the world-famous Olympique Lyonnais soccer team finds it hard not to please.
-Whether you find yourself seated at a world-famous restaurant or strolling along the smooth Rhone River, Lyon is one of the most understatedly enjoyable cities in the world.
+The city that’s home to the much-loved Olympique Lyonnais soccer team finds it hard not to please.
+Whether you find yourself seated at a world-famous restaurant or strolling along the Rhône River, Lyon is one of the most understatedly enjoyable cities in the world.

 >>Read about cheap flights to Lyon.